-For the digital exhibition Home/Work, eight artists – Debora Cheyenne, Katrine Hildebrandt-Hussey, Jackson Joyce, Chad Kouri, Ohni Lisle, William Luz, Senem Oezdogan, and Gail Tarantino – created eight works each at the same 10” x 8” scale during a single week of quarantine.
+For the digital exhibition Home/Work, eight artists – Chad Kouri, Gail Tarantino, Jackson Joyce, Katrine Hildebrandt-Hussey, Ohni Lisle, Roche, Senem Oezdogan, and William Luz – created eight works each at the same 10” x 8” scale during a single week of quarantine.
 Based on the assignment, the works reflect scrappy and innovative solutions to working without access to familiar materials and engaging in art making during a period of global unrest and uncertainty.

 Home/Work also references the ongoing effort to educate ourselves on the experience of others - in addition to their original artworks, each artist contributed to a syllabus of resources that have changed their perspectives, whether related to racial justice, the work of Black artists, or the role of police.